 We are a leading financing guarantee services provider in Guangdong province, focusing on providing credit-based financing solutions to SMEs to satisfy their financing and business needs.
 Since our establishment in Foshan, Guangdong province in 2003, our branch network has significantly expanded to Fohsan, Guangzhou, Shunde, Zhongshan, Zhaoqing and Dongguan in Guangdong province and Hefei in Anhui province.
 Enjoying a first-mover advantage in both Guangdong province and our industry, we have established our reputation and brand-awareness.
 According to the Heading Century Report, as of December 31, 2014, there were approximately 360 financing guarantee institutions (including branches) in Guangdong province.
-As of December 31, 2014, we were ranked third among the non-state owned financing guarantee institutions and sixth among the financing guarantee institutions in Guangdong province, as measured by registered capital, according to the Heading Century Report.
+As of December 31, 2014, we were ranked third among the non-state owned financing guarantee institutions and sixth among all the financing guarantee institutions (including state owned and non-state owned) in Guangdong province, as measured by registered capital, according to the Heading Century Report.